What is the Battle of the Books?

 Told that they will have to move out of their Harlem brownstone just after Christmas, the five Vanderbeeker children, ages four to twelve, decide to change their reclusive landlord's mind.

-Wings of Fire: The Dragonet Prophecy by Tui Sutherland (DRA 60)
+Wings of Fire, The graphic novel: Book One The Dragonet Prophecy by Tui Sutherland